eslamembaby4/syntra-website/MEETING_QUICK_SUMMARY.md

 **But we have critical issues** that are hurting operations right now (broken career app, no email notifications).

-**The ask:** $3-6K and 1 week of dev time to fix critical issues, then $6-13K and 1 month for Phase 1 enhancements to compete with industry leaders.
+**The ask:** Commit 1 week of dev time to fix critical issues, then 1 month for Phase 1 enhancements to compete with industry leaders.

 **The result:** Industry-leading website that converts visitors to customers and positions Syntra as the sophisticated, innovative company we are.